 While this syllabus is a stand-alone document, Religious Education can be a powerful adjunct to the Australian Curriculum and mapping your units to the Australian Curriculum will serve to highlight the meaningful and relevant connections between a course in Religious Education and the requirements of the Australian Curriculum.
-Furthermore, as a subject, Religious Education can support all students to achieve the educational goals as set out in the Melbourne Declaration on Educational Goals for Young Australians (December 2008) to become successful learners; confident and creative individuals; and active and informed citizens.
+Furthermore, as a subject, Religious Education can support all students to achieve the educational goals as set out in the The Alice Springs (Mparntwe) Education Declaration (2020) to become successful learners; confident and creative individuals; and active and informed citizens.

-When developing Religious Education units of work, consideration should be given to the Cross Curriculum Priorities, the General Capabilities and the 21st Century Skills.
+When developing Religious Education units of work, consideration should be given to the Cross Curriculum Priorities and the General Capabilities.
 Cognitive verbs should also be used in the writing of documents.
 Relevant documents and information can be found on the QCAA website.